-You can chat and comment on this list.
-To use as a template, just make a copy.
+You can chat and comment on this project.
+To use as a template, simply make a copy.

 📰 PR 101 Checklist: Public Relations, Press.
 Free Template.